latteslurp/Breakout/README.md

 # Breakout
-This is an unfinished piece of a very well-known breakout game, written in java.
+This is a very well-known breakout game, written in java.
 Using the objectdraw library support for the object implementation, such that drawing the bricks, player paddle, ball on to the canvas.

 How to play:
 1. Click anywhere on the canvas to get started.